maederhkh/prompt2GDPR/README.md

-# Assessing Privacy Policy Compliance with GDPR Article 5 Using Large Language Models: The Role of Prompt Design
+# Assessing Privacy Policy Compliance with GDPR Article 5 Using Large Language Models

 This repository contains the appendices, experimental outputs, and analysis scripts for the master's thesis: **"Assessing Privacy Policy Compliance with GDPR Article 5 Using Large Language Models: The Role of Prompt Design"**.